 Research

-Solutions Journalism Stories Boosts Pro-Environmental Behavioral Intentions Through Positive Affect and Collective Efficacy Beliefs
+Solutions Journalism Stories Boost Pro-Environmental Behavioral Intentions Through Positive Affect and Collective Efficacy Beliefs

 Source: